Fort Stevens (Washington, D.C.): Civil War

 After being delayed by the Battle of Monocacy, Maj.
 Gen. Jubal Early's Confederate forces advanced on Washington, D.C.
 The cavalry attacked Fort Stevens in the Battle of Fort Stevens on July 11 and July 12, 1864.
 They were delayed stealing horses in Damascus, Maryland, and staying overnight near Rockville.
 In response, Major General George Thomas ordered the District of Columbia Militia into the service of the Union army.

 On July 11, Confederate sharpshooters successfully shot two of the fort's soldiers, but Union soldiers pushed the Confederate soldiers back to a point 300 yards from the fort.
 The Confederate Army used the house of a nearby resident, Francis Preston Blair, as a headquarters and a makeshift hospital for their wounded.
 The livestock of several nearby farmers was captured by the Confederate Army.
 By the evening of July 11, pedestrians lined nearby Seventh Street to watch the fighting.
 Secretary of State William Seward watched from a carriage.

 The Union Army destroyed five nearby houses in order to prevent them being occupied by Confederate sharpshooters; the Union Army allowed the homeowners to remove their furniture before destroying the houses.
 Despite this, Confederate sharpshooters occupied another home, of Mr. Lay, just west of the fort, and fired shots at Union soldiers from there.
 Union soldiers responded by firing at the cupola of the house, which caused the Confederate sharpshooters to retreat from it.
 The house was later burned to the ground.
 Confederate sharpshooters also fired from Morrison's orchard nearby.

 Overnight July 12, the Confederate soldiers retreated from the fort.
 Confederate soldiers were seen crossing the Potomac River from Poolesville, Maryland, to Virginia.
 They left behind 101 wounded soldiers, including 11 officers.
-The total number of Confederate casualties was unknown; the number of Union soldiers killed, wounded, and missing was approximately fifty in number.
+The total number of Confederate casualties was unknown; the number of Union soldiers killed, wounded, and missing was approximately 50.

 According to many accounts, President Abraham Lincoln rode out to the fort on both days to observe the attack, and was briefly under enemy fire by sharpshooters.
 On July 12, he was brusquely ordered to take cover, mostly likely by Union Maj.
 Gen. Horatio Wright.
 A story has grown up, probably apocryphal, that future Supreme Court Justice Oliver Wendell Holmes Jr., then an aide-de-camp to Wright, yelled at Lincoln, "Get down, you fool!"
 Another story attributes this quote to nearby resident Elizabeth Thomas.
 This is believed to have been only the second time in American history that a sitting president came under enemy fire during a war (the first being President James Madison during the War of 1812).
 An article published by The Evening Star on July 13 noted, however, that "President Lincoln and Mrs. Lincoln passed along the line of the city defences in a carriage last night, and were warmly greeted by the soldiers wherever they made their appearance amongst them."
 The article makes no mention of Lincoln coming under fire.